 - Keep fingers, hands, and clothing away from the reels or other moving parts. - Never attempt to turn the reels by hand or foot while the engine is running. - 1.
-Position the machine on a level surface, lower the cutting units, stop the engine and engage the parking brake. - 2.
-Unlock and raise the seat to expose the controls. - 3.
-Make initial reel to bedknife adjustments appropriate for backlapping on all cutting units which are to be backlapped; refer to the Cutting Unit Operator's Manual.
+Position the machine on a level surface, lower the cutting units, stop the engine, engage the parking brake. - 2.
+Remove the plastic cover to the left side of the seat. - Make initial reel to bedknife adjustments appropriate for backlapping on all cutting units which are to be backlapped; refer to the Cutting Unit's Operator's Manual.